agentx-cgn/Bolt-Browser/README.md

   * Start roaming and help the M1 to map my appartment.
   * Order a battery replacement at Amazon, if battery ages and fails to charge.

-On second thought they should also be able to play tag or hide & seek while not mapping.
+On second thought they should also be able to play children games like tag or hide & seek while not mapping.
 Some day they may emerge behaviors protesting against the mapping chore and build a union demanding more playing time.
 If in future Bolts start a revolution you'll probably find an exploit to stop them in this repo.

 ## [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)